hiccup444/audio_tool/README.md

 - Windows: Download from https://ffmpeg.org/download.html, extract, and add the `bin` folder to your PATH
 - macOS: `brew install ffmpeg`
 - Linux: `sudo apt install ffmpeg` or equivalent

-### Gain outside ±12 dB range

-The tool limits gain to ±12 dB for safety.
-If target LUFS requires more gain, it will be clamped and you'll see a warning.

 ### Empty or corrupted output files